tmdeim-git/ag-ui/typescript-sdk/integrations/agno/README.md

 # @ag-ui/agno

-AG-UI integration for **Agno** - Multi-Agent Systems framework with memory, knowledge and reasoning.
+Implementation of the AG-UI protocol for Agno.

 Connects Agno agents to frontend applications via the AG-UI protocol using HTTP communication.